opentox/loael-paper/loael.md

 ### Applicability domain

-The applicability domain of lazar models is determined by the structural diversity of the training data.
+The applicability domain (AD) of lazar models is determined by the structural diversity of the training data.
 If no similar compounds are found in the training data no predictions will be generated.
 Warnings are issued if the similarity threshold has to be lowered from 0.5 to 0.2 in order to enable predictions and if lazar has to resort to weighted average predictions, because local random forests fail.
+Thus predictions without warnings can be considered as close to the applicability domain and predictions with warnings as more distant from the applicability domain.
+Quantitative applicability domain information can be obtained from the similarities of individual neighbors.

 Local regression models consider neighbor similarities to the query compound, by weighting the contribution of each neighbor is by its similarity.